mzxyz/Aussie/README.md

 - **Design System:** Centralized theme with light/dark palettes, spacing/typography tokens, and a `makeStyles` helper to build component styles from the theme.
 - **Global State:** Zustand-powered root store with a composable preference slice for FaceID, haptics, and theme selection.
 - **Local Persistence:** `react-native-mmkv-storage` caches preference data through a JSON-backed storage adapter.
-- **Screens:** Draft UI implementations for Home, Finances, My Broker (profile), Properties, and Appointment flows.
+- **Screens:** Draft UI implementations for Home, Finances, MyBroker (profile), Properties, and Appointment flows.
 - **Testing:** Jest + React Native Testing Library configured for colocated component tests and store tests (with MMKV + icon mocks).
 - **Tooling:** ESLint, Prettier, and Husky-friendly npm scripts, plus a simple CI workflow that lints, formats, and tests on every push/PR.